FERNDALE, Mich. (WXYZ) -

 Investigators say the crook carjacked a man who had just arrived home on Wordsworth.

 He stuck an object into the man's chest and demanded the keys to his Subaru.
-The suspect took off and now police are still searching for him.
+The suspect then took off.

-The suspect is described as a black man, 25-35 years old, clean shaven, short hair or bald.
+Police described the suspect as a black man, 25-35 years old, clean shaven, short hair or bald.

-The vehicle that was stolen is a 2002, red Subaru Impreza station wagon.
-Plate BVM 6456.
+The vehicle that was stolen was a 2002, red Subaru Impreza station wagon.
+That was recovered by Hazel Park police.

 Copyright 2013 Scripps Media, Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.